DENIM FOR EARTH

 Creative agency The Visionary Lab invited fashion designers and artists – Karim Adduchi, Charlotte Bakkenes, Yuki Isshiki, Yulia Ivanova, Bagua Jody, Majid Karrouch, Ferry Schiffelers and Tess van Zalinge – to create couture out of circular denim innovations and denim waste of G-Star RAW.
 The result is an artful ode to both craftsmanship and the planet, proving artistically that the denim industry can in fact reduce their ecological footprint.

-The artworks are currently on show on the Rembrandt square, in the heart of Amsterdam, during the open-air exhibition ‘DENIM FOR EARTH’ (22 April – 10 May 2021).
-MOCO Museum x Studio Irma added an extra dimension with an unique Augmented Reality experience, bringing the exhibition to life.
+The artworks are currently on show on the Rembrandt square, in the heart of Amsterdam, during the open-air exhibition ‘DENIM FOR EARTH’ (22 April – 31 May 2021).
+MOCO Museum x Studio Irma added an extra dimension with a unique Augmented Reality experience, bringing the exhibition to life.

 Wendelien Daan signed on for the distinctive photography of the designs; with her keen eye for both humans and nature, she photographed in desolate places, creating surreal images that transcend time and space.